wildfoundry/dataplicity-lomond/docs/guide.rst

 Events
 ------

-Events exist to inform the application of internal state changes, or when data is received.
+Events inform your application when the websocket state changes and when data is received.

-All events are derived from :class:`~lomond.events.Event` and will contain at lease 2 attributes; `received_time` is the epoch time the event was received, and `name` is the name of the event.
+All events are derived from :class:`~lomond.events.Event` and will contain at least 2 attributes; `received_time` is the epoch time the event was received, and `name` is the name of the event.
 Some events have additional attributes with more information.
 See the :ref:`events` for details.